nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a lesson : _del lsn_

+Use this command to delete lessons from the module.

-Lists all lessons for the module and asks the user for indices of lessons to delete.
-Then, deletes lessons corresponding to the indices specified.
+Upon entering the command, GULIO will show the list of lessons in the module.
+Then, specify the indices corresponding to the lessons you would like to delete.

 **Format:**<br>
 `del lsn`